danielsGitStuff/mel/miniserver/server/secret/README.md

 and provide it to the android build process.

 ##Restart Miniserver (optional)
-In case that your MiniServer is started by systemd you can specify the command that is requiered to restart it.
+In case that your MiniServer is started by systemd you can specify the command that is required to restart it.
 Make sure that you have edited your sudoers file in such a way that the MiniServer user is allowed to run this command.

 * `restartCommand`=sudo mySystemdCommand

+NOTE: the MiniServers process does not exit when the command is executed.
+Systemd takes care of that.

 Look at the example below.